 - Add cheese.
 Off the heat, add in shredded cheddar and mozzarella cheese a handful at a time, whisking until melted.

 - Mix in pasta and ham.
-Stir in pasta and diced ham.
+Stir in the cooked pasta and diced ham.
 Add additional salt and pepper to taste if desired.
 Serve immediately.

 Notes